-Ann Fitz defends clients charged with State and Federal crimes nationwide, with her main office located in historic downtown Savannah, Georgia.
+Ann Fitz defends clients charged with State and Federal crimes nationwide, with offices located in midtown Atlanta, Georgia and historic downtown Savannah, Georgia.
 A criminal charge can be one of the most traumatic experiences of your life, but you don't have to face it alone.
-Ann Fitz is a trustworthy and seasoned attorney who has your best interest at heart and will leave no stone left unturned in the pursuit of a successful result for you.
+Ann Fitz is a trustworthy and seasoned attorney who has your best interest at heart and will leave no stone unturned in the pursuit of a successful result for you.
 She understands the need for a personalized defense for each of her clients, and offers her knowledge of the law and her experience in State and Federal courts to assess the strengths and weakness of every case, present all defenses available under the law, and fight to ensure that your rights are protected.

 There is nothing worse than appearing in court and realizing that your attorney has no idea what he or she is doing.
 This is especially true in Federal court when your attorney's level of familiarity with the Federal Rules of Procedure, the Federal Rules of Evidence, and the Federal Sentencing Guidelines can directly impact whether you receive a favorable outcome or get railroaded.
 If you or a loved-one are facing your day in court, it is imperative to have a knowledgeable, prepared, and articulate attorney on your side: your freedom, reputation, and future are at stake.
 Ann Fitz has extensive experience in both State and Federal courtrooms as both a prosecutor and defense attorney, working as an Assistant District Attorney for the State of Georgia and as a Federal Panel Attorney appointed under the Criminal Justice Act (federal indigent defense) for the Northern District of Georgia (Atlanta) and the Central District of California (Los Angeles).